-Many insurance plans contain chiropractic care benefits.
-Our receptionist can contact your insurance company and verify your chiropractic benefits for you.
-Eve Chiropractic Clinic works with several types of insurance, including personal insurance, auto insurance, and worker’s compensation for work place injuries.
-We have provided a short description of the insurances here, If you have any questions please feel free to call us to discuss your concerns.
+Most insurance plans contain chiropractic care benefits.
+We can contact your insurance company and help verify your chiropractic benefits for you.
+We work with personal insurance, auto insurance, and worker’s compensation for work place injuries.
+If you have any questions feel free to contact us anytime.

 Eve Chiropractic Clinic accepts most health insurance plans that provide benefits for chiropractic care and massage therapy.
 Some plans may require a small co-payment that is paid by you to your healthcare provider at the time of service.
 Our office can determine your available chiropractic benefits before your initial appointment.
 Please provide us with your full name, date of birth, and insurance information when you call to schedule an appointment.

 If you were in a car accident in Oregon, you are eligible to receive at least $15,000 toward your health care costs.

 Motor vehicle accident insurance benefits can be used for numerous natural health care services, including chiropractic, massage therapy and acupuncture.
 You can open a medical claim by following these steps:

 1. Call your auto insurance company (a claims adjuster will be assigned to your case and will help you open your claim)

 2. Provide our clinic with the following information: the name of your insurance company, the name and phone number of your claims adjuster, and your medical claim number (which you get from your adjuster)

 Some people injured in an auto accident may wish to speak with a personal injury attorney.
 Our clinic can provide you with a referral to a personal injury attorney for legal advice.